13 Scrum Master Interview Questions and Answers

 What qualities are important in a product owner?

-The benefits of Scrum are well documented, but it isn’t for every organisation or team.
-A Scrum master should know the limits of Scrum, and when best to leave a project to other types of project management.
+The benefits of Scrum are well-touted, but it is not for every organisation or team.
+A Scrum Master should know the limits of Scrum and when best to leave a project to other types of project management.

 Scrum is generally recommended for teams or industries that expect to face change.
 Because they are designed to adapt quickly and operate in short cycles, Scrum teams are generally small, making it hard for pure Scrum to work for projects with large teams without some modifications.

-Scrum also might not be the best choice if you’re working with very strict constraints, like a budget or timeline.
-If you’re familiar with other project management methods, talk about how they might replace or supplement Scrum in a project.
+Scrum also might not be the best choice if you are working with very strict constraints, like a budget or timeline.
+If you are familiar with other project management methods, talk about how those might replace or supplement Scrum in a project.

 Other forms this question might take: